PX4/PX4-user_guide/en/flight_controller/raspberry_pi_navio2.md

 ## PX4 Development Environment

-These instructions explain how to install a PX4 development environment for building RasPi on Ubuntu 18.04.
+These instructions explain how to install a PX4 development environment for building RPi on Ubuntu 18.04.

 ::: warning
 PX4 binaries for Navio 2 can only be run on Ubuntu 18.04.